danmayer/coverband/README.md

 gem 'coverband'
 ```

+If [tracking gem usage](#collecting-gem--library-usage), be sure to include coverband before other gems you would like to track.

 ## Rails

-The Railtie integration means you shouldn't need to do anything anything else.
-If you have an issue with that, please [file an issue](https://github.com/danmayer/coverband/issues).
+The Railtie integration means you shouldn't need to do anything anything else other than ensure coverband is required after rails within your Gemfile.

 ## Sinatra